Aiscargeauh/BustabitScripts/README.md

 There is a minimum and maximum payout to input.
 If it goes until the maximum, the script is reversing the process to lower the damage.

 Bustabit chart: https://prnt.sc/r2ust3.

+### OnTheMoon
+That's a custom made script.
+Basically a martingale, but with a lot of parameters.
+There is a nice interface for you to adjust your betting strategy.